Table of Contents

-Jeddah is Saudi Arabia’s commercial center and is the second-largest city in the KSA after Riyadh.
-Jeddah has the Jeddah Islamic Port, situated on the Red Sea, the 36th largest sea port globally.
+Jeddah is Saudi Arabia’s commercial center and second-largest city after Riyadh.
+It is home to the Jeddah Islamic Port, which is situated on the Red Sea and is the 36th-largest seaport worldwide.

-Now, all this information naturally leads to how these two cities are connected and how someone could reach from to the other.
-Well, that is exactly what we are going to discuss today: traveling from Riyadh to Jeddah, and vice-versa.
+Now, all this information naturally leads to how these two cities are connected and how someone could reach the other.
+Well, that is exactly what we will discuss today: traveling from Riyadh to Jeddah and vice-versa.

 The first way to travel would be to travel by flight.
 Multiple flights fly to and from Riyadh and Jeddah every day.
-Passengers can board an airplane from Saudia, Flynas or Flyadeal.
+Passengers can board an airplane from Saudia, Flynas, or Flyadeal.
 The average time for a flight from Riyadh to Jeddah or vice-versa would be 1 hour 35 minutes.
-The cost of flight between these locations is between 370 to 850 Saudi Riyal, depending on the airline and the timing of the booking.
+The flight cost between these locations is between 370 and 850 Saudi Riyal, depending on the airline and the timing of the booking.

-The second most popular way to travel between these cities would be to travel by bus, via Ta’if.
-This is one of the most economical ways to travel between Riyadh and Jeddah, and would cost between 120 to 170 Saudi Riyal.
+The second most popular way to travel between these cities would be by bus via Ta’if.
+This is one of the most economical ways to travel between Riyadh and Jeddah and would cost between 120 to 170 Saudi Riyal.
 Bus is the most preferred way to commute between the two cities, especially if it’s a regular commute.
-However, the one downside to this is that the journey is quite long – about 14 hours and 30 minutes.
+However, the one downside is that the journey is quite long – about 14 hours and 30 minutes.
 One can also, of course, get a direct bus from Riyadh to Jeddah or vice-versa, which doesn’t make a stop in Ta’if.
-These direct bus journeys are a little shorter, averaging a time of 13 hours and 25 minutes.
+These direct bus journeys are a little shorter, averaging 13 hours and 25 minutes.
 They do, however, cost more, starting from 130 to 200 Saudi Riyal.
 It is important to note that traveling through public transport is very unsafe because of the pandemic.
 It is not something that should be done until it is essential.

 By self-driven car

-The third way to travel, and the safest in the current scenario, is to drive down from Riyadh to Jeddah and vice-versa.
-Driving is something that can be done on your own timelines and at your convenience.
-The cost depends on the type of vehicle one owns.
-The cost of fuel can virtually be zero if one owns an electric vehicle.
+The third option, and the safest in the current scenario, is to drive from Riyadh to Jeddah and vice versa.
+This option allows travelers to set their schedule and is convenient.
+The cost of the trip depends on the type of vehicle one owns.
+The fuel cost can be virtually zero if one owns an electric car.
 Driving from Riyadh to Jeddah or from Jeddah to Riyadh takes approximately 9 hours and 27 minutes.

 To conclude, there are plenty of ways to travel between the Saudi Arabian cities of Riyadh and Jeddah.
-These ways are as diverse and as unique as the cultures of these two cities.
-What’s important is to choose the right kind of method of travel for you.
-Things that should be kept in mind regarding this are your timelines, your budget, and of course, the pandemic.
+These ways are as diverse and unique as the cultures of these two cities.
+What’s important is to choose the right method for you, keeping in mind your timelines, budget, and,, of course, the pandemic.
 Happy traveling, folks!